-The management committee/proprietor takes seriously its responsibility under section 11 of the Children Act and duties under "working together" to safeguard and promote the welfare of children; to work together with other agencies to ensure adequate arrangements exist within our setting to identify, and support those children who are suffering harm or are likely to suffer significant harm.
-We Recognise that all staff and management have a full and active part to play in protecting our children from harm, and that the child's welfare is our paramount concern.
+The management committee/proprietor takes seriously its responsibility under section 11 of the Children Act and duties under "working together" to safeguard and promote the welfare of children; to work together with other agencies to ensure adequate arrangements exist within our setting to identify and support those children who are suffering harm or are likely to suffer significant harm.
+We recognise that all staff and management have a full and active part to play in protecting our children from harm, and that the child's welfare is our paramount concern.

-The proprietor/trustees/committee should also ensure the following:-
+The proprietor should also ensure the following: -

-- that the safeguarding and child protection policy is made available to parents and carers. - that all staff and volunteers are properly checked to make sure they are safe to work with the children who attend our setting. - that the setting has procedures for handling allegations of abuse made against members of staff (including the Playleader/Manager) or volunteers. - the safe and appropriate use of cameras, mobile phones, technology and online equipment within the setting. - the Counter Terrorism and Security Act 2015 which places a duty on early yearsand childcare providers "to have due regard to the need to prevent peoplefrom being drawn into terrorism" (The Prevent Duty) is implemented, takinginto account the Local authorities 'Prevent' policies, protocols and procedures and ensuring the Fundamental British Values are implemented as stated in the EYFS. - A Designated Safeguarding Lead (DSL) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting. - The Designated Safeguarding Lead for Wildlings Forest Kindergarten is Jessica Elliot If they are not available, then contact - The Deputy Designated Safeguarding Lead is Beccy Spiers.
-(This/these person/s can also be contacted with any safeguarding concerns).
+that the safeguarding and child protection policy is available to parents and carers.

+that all staff and volunteers are checked to make sure they are safe to work with the children who attend our setting.

+that the setting has procedures for handling allegations of abuse made against members of staff (including the Playleader/Manager) or volunteers.

+the safe and appropriate use of cameras, mobile phones, technology, and online equipment within the setting.

+the Counter Terrorism and Security Act 2015 which places a duty on early years and childcare providers "to have due regard to the need to prevent people from being drawn into terrorism" (The Prevent Duty) is implemented, taking into account the Local authorities Prevent' policies, protocols and procedures and ensuring the Fundamental British Values are implemented as stated in the EYFS.

-Identify the Named Member of the Trustees/Committee for Safeguarding Safeguarding
+a Designated Safeguarding Lead (DSL) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting.
+(See key personnel)

-Committee Named Person is Hannah Standen• Our procedures will be annually reviewed and updated.
+Our procedures will be reviewed annually and updated.

-The responsibilities for the Designated Safeguarding Lead (DSL) are:-
+The responsibilities for the Designated Safeguarding Lead (DSL) are:- to ensure that all safeguarding issues raised in the setting are effectively responded to, recorded, and referred to the appropriate agency.

-- to ensure that all safeguarding issues raised in the setting are effectively responded to, recorded and referred to the appropriate agency. - To ensure all adults are alert to circumstances when a child and family may need access to early help - All adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting.
+to ensure all adults are alert to circumstances when a child and family may need access to early help to ensure all adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting.